Human sacrifice: Greco-Roman antiquity

 According to Pliny the Elder, human sacrifice was banned by law during the consulship of Publius Licinius Crassus and Gnaeus Cornelius Lentulus in 97 BCE, although by this time it was so rare that the decree was largely symbolic.
 Sulla's Lex Cornelia de sicariis et veneficis in 82 BC also included punishments for human sacrifice.
 The Romans also had traditions that centered around ritual murder, but which they did not consider to be sacrifice.
-Such practices included burying unchaste Vestal Virgins alive and drowning hermaphroditic children.
+Such practices included burying unchaste Vestal Virgins alive and drowning visibly intersex children.
 These were seen as reactions to extraordinary circumstances as opposed to being part of Roman tradition.
 Vestal Virgins who were accused of being unchaste were put to death, and a special chamber was built to bury them alive.
 This aim was to please the gods and restore balance to Rome.

 Human sacrifices, in the form of burying individuals alive, were not uncommon during times of panic in ancient Rome.
 However, the burial of unchaste Vestal Virgins was also practiced in times of peace.
 Their chasteness was thought to be a safeguard of the city, and even in punishment, the state of their bodies was preserved in order to maintain the peace.

 Captured enemy leaders were only occasionally executed at the conclusion of a Roman triumph, and the Romans themselves did not consider these deaths a sacrificial offering.
-Gladiator combat was thought by the Romans to have originated as fights to the death among war captives at the funerals of Roman generals, and Christian polemicists such as Tertullian considered deaths in the arena to be little more than human sacrifice.
+Gladiator combat was thought by the Romans to have originated as fights to the death among war captives at the funerals of Roman generals, and Christian polemicists, such as Tertullian, considered deaths in the arena to be little more than human sacrifice.
 Over time, participants became criminals and slaves, and their death was considered a sacrifice to the Manes on behalf of the dead.

 Political rumors sometimes centered around sacrifice and in doing so, aimed to liken individuals to barbarians and show that the individual had become uncivilized.
 Human sacrifice also became a marker and defining characteristic of magic and bad religion.